Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: First-order optimality conditions

-In the remaining of this section, let $\bar u$ be an arbitrary but fixed minimizer of \eqref{eq:P}.
+In the remainder of this section, let $\bar u := \bar u_\kappa$ be an arbitrary but fixed minimizer of \eqref{eq:P}.
 In order to derive the first-order optimality conditions at $\bar u$, we consider the regularized optimal control problem

 where